qri-io/rfcs/text/0032-access_command.md

 `$ qri access info me/dataset` for now will only but it will be _very_ helpful for viewing dataset permsissions that control both who can access a dataset and what they can do with it.

-### Visible on registry push
+### set visible on push
+Without setting a dataset to visible everyone (including the user) will not be able to see the pushed dataset in list operations on the remote after pushing.

-Pushing unencrypted datasets† to the registry _requires_ a dataset be visible.
-To keep the old behaviour of a one-liner publish, pushing to the registry will automatically run `$ qri access visible` on the user's behalf.
+To solve this, pushing an unencrypted dataset† to any remote makes it visible before pushing by default.
+This keeps the current (v0.9.8) behaviour of a one-liner publish, pushing to the registry will automatically run `$ qri access visible` on the user's behalf.
 The push command will present this as user feedback:

 ```
 $ qri push me/some_dataset